-As big data becomes more mainstream, business and technology leaders are shifting their focus away from hype to finding value.
+As big data becomes more mainstream, business, and technology leaders are shifting their focus away from hype to finding value.
 Gartner’s survey found that more than 80 percent of its respondents weren’t sure whether the ROI of their data expenses would be positive or negative, making it difficult to even ascertain the value of big data projects.

-So, in today’s hyper-digital business environment where digital transformation is set to disrupt every industry, how can companies ensure that they emerge champions?
+So, in today’s hyper-digital business environment where digital transformation is set to disrupt every industry, how can companies ensure that they emerge as champions?
 How can businesses efficiently extract value from data, without increasing cost and complexity?

 1: Playing the Data Game Requires Teamwork